thomasverleye/iaap/6-disability-etiquette.md

 **Say "Hello"** and ask how they are doing, as a neutral question.
 If they don't ask for any help this probably don't need any help.

+## Service Animals
+Don't pet, feed, play, distract service animals.
+They may become less controllable which might become a problem and dangerous in some cases.

+Sidenote, just don't pet animals you don't know at all.
+Always ask a owner first if they can pet their animal.
+They can have issues and react in a less friendly as you may expect.